higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TOKENOMICS.md

 ### 9.1 Single-Sided Liquidity

-We deposit **65%** of the supply into Meteora on day one as a single-sided token deposit.
+We deposit **65%** of the supply into SimpleAMM pools on day one as a single-sided token deposit.
 This ensures fair price discovery without big insider advantages.

 ### 9.2 Migration LP Support\* (5%)